Ever heard of a pyrethrum spray?

-Today, pyrethrin organic growers prefer to use a pyrethrum spray over synthetic pesticides as they only affect insects (works by shutting down their nerve cells) and doesn’t affect humans or mammals.
+Today, many practicing organic gardening prefer to use a pyrethrin spray over synthetic pesticides as they only affect insects (works by shutting down their nerve cells) and doesn’t affect humans or mammals.

 Aside from this, the active compounds break down (due to sunlight exposure) within a matter of days, making it and environmentally safe alternative for use on vegetables, fruits, and even your flowers.

 Advantages Of Using Pyrethrum Sprays